 This group, founded in July, 1996, meets the 2nd Saturday of each month at 10:00 AM at Methodist Hospital, 6300 Excelsior Blvd., St. Louis Park, MN 55416.
 Meetings are held in Frauenshuh Cancer Center, 1st floor conf room, except June ?
 Aug when meetings are in Auditorium of Cardio Vascular Center.
 For more information, please contact Pat Harwood at 952-473-1782 or by Email at email@example.com; or Fred Sulzbach at 952-938-0232 or by Email at firstname.lastname@example.org; or Paula Merrigan at 612-803-9080 or by E-mail at email@example.com.

 NOTE: The groups are not a replacement for psychotherapy.
 They are designed to provide mutual support and education to members who may feel a little less alone by meeting with others whose situations are similar to their own.
 All of our Family Support Groups are facilitated by a credentialed health/mental health professionals who have extensive oncology and group work experience.
 They are prepared to handle sensitive issues such as loss, guilt, treatment questions and family stressors.

-For questions about these groups, please contact Lindsay Anderson at Lindsay.Anderson@lls.org or 612-259-4506
+For questions about these groups, please contact the LLS Information Resource Center at 612-259-4506